MadScienceZone/busylight/README.md

 # ARCHIVED
-As of November, 2024, this project is archived.
+As of September, 2024, this project is archived.
 Another project which has long been in the works, [Readerboard](https://github.com/MadScienceZone/readerboard), defines hardware, firmware, and software to drive LED matrix displays which happen to also include an 8-LED status indicator display which exactly mirrors the operation of a Busylight unit.
 As such, a Readerboard unit is a proper superset of a Busylight